Local varieties of gold foil threads and gold braids in the context of accompanying textiles in early medieval burial contexts

 Volga to Vinland: Early medieval dress & textiles 9 November, 2024

 The comparative analysis of the remains of gold-foil headwear and gold thread decoration on the related remains has shown very interesting local distributions.
 In some localities it is possible to define local tastes and perhaps costume.
-On the basis of the technical analysis of these artefacts it has been possible to identify local differences in the manufacture and aesthetics across localities.
-These differences may be identified as diverse but identifiable local stages in the development of textile and jewellery manufacture traditions.
+For example, most Anglo-Saxon braid is flat strip, while spun gold varieties are more common in Merovingian contexts.